-- The added dimension is an example of using a constant value.
-A variable expression such as x+y can be entered for the constraint line. - 2.
+- 1. The added dimension is an example of 1.0 = 1.0 = 1.0 = expression such as x+y can be entered for the constraint line. - 2.
 Constraint lines are ordinary lines usually drawn with the Single Line tool.
 They can be any line style, but they should be different from the lines of the regular geometry.
 The Construction line style is a good choice. - 3.
 Placing the constraint line and dimension on a layer (named Constraints), that layer can be hidden when plotting the drawing.